 Turf Care & Maintenance

 Superintendent Steve Rowell, Sr. is instrumental in making Nippo Lake a beautiful place to play.
-Hired by the previous owners, Steve has worked tirelessly for 30 years here and it shows.
+Hired by the previous owners, Steve has worked tirelessly for over 30 years here and it shows.
 From the daily maintenance to the addition of the Back Nine, Steve has shown that he is a Jack of all Trades and the Master of all of them!

 Holes are moved as needed Monday, Wednesday, Friday, and during the weekend.
 At NLGC we use red, white, and blue flags.